jrakkar/simvent.js/lungs.md

 ## sv.SimpleLung

 sv.SimpleLung is a constructor for a basic one compartment lung model with a linear compliance curve.
+Although it is very basic in regard of lung mechanics, it has the very cool feature of modelizing CO₂ exhalation.

 It's default parameters are as folow: